hack4impact-utk/2025-nextjs-template/README.md

 Update title and description of the project in `src/app/layout.tsx`

 Pick a primary color (based on your nonprofit) and change the primary color in `src/styles/theme.ts`.
 If you want to mess around with the secondary color do that as well.

+Delete the Tech Lead section of the README when done

+Environment variables are usually of type "string | undefined" but we can just force them to be string in the `global.d.ts` file

 ## Description